NightfallRollup/nightfall-phase2ceremony/README.md

 # Running locally
 For running locally follow these steps:
 1. At the project's root directory, run `./bin/init.sh` on the command line.
 This needs to be done only once!
-    - This step installs some dependencies, generate files and uploads the initial zkey contribution files to the AWS S3 bucket.
+    - This step installs some dependencies and generates the R1CS files.
-  If the initial zkey files were already uploaded before, just run the command.
-Otherwise you will have to configure your AWS credentials (`$ aws configure`) before running it to guarantee they will be uploaded successfully.
 2. Running the backend app: open a terminal, change to the `serve` directory, export the AWS credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION=eu-west-3`.
 They are supposed to have read/write access to the S3 bucket where the contributions will be stored), build the app (`npm i`) and run `AUTH_KEY=[YOUR_AUTH_KEY] ./start.sh dev` (e.g. `$ AUTH_KEY=1068160e-7951-4c73-b247-15f00c62f259 ./start.sh dev`)
 3. Running the frontend app: open a terminal, change to the `browser` directory, build the app (`npm i`) and run `./dev.sh`.
 This will make the initial page of the application to open in your browser.
 4. Running the beacon app: open a terminal, change to the `beacon` directory, build the app (`npm i`) and run `BACKEND_HOST=[YOUR_BACKEND_HOST] AUTH_KEY=[THE_AUTH_KEY_USED_IN_BACKEND] ./start.sh` (e.g. `$ BACKEND_HOST=http://localhost:3333 AUTH_KEY=1068160e-7951-4c73-b247-15f00c62f259 ./start.sh`).
 One